 The Audit Trail report can be lengthy to review.
-However, if as an accountant you try to track down specific user activity with transactions, this can be a useful report to review because the changes are grouped by username.
+However, if as an accountant you try to track down specific user activity with transactions, it can be a useful report because it groups the changes by username.

-If you find undesired transaction changes, consider setting a closing date password and setting specific user security privileges as detailed earlier in this chapter.
+If you find undesired transaction changes, consider setting a closing date password and setting specific user security privileges, as detailed earlier in this chapter.